 All majors must successfully complete the writing intensive (WI) requirements as specified in the Scholastic Standards section of this catalog.
 This includes CST 110 for all majors.
 SCST majors will successfully complete CST 301 and CST 331 for the Biblical/Theological Studies major, and CST 303 and CST 331 for the Intercultural Studies major.

-All candidates for a bachelor’s degree offered by the SCST must successfully compose an original Senior Writing Project on an approved topic.
-This component is assessed in CMS 499 .
+All candidates for a bachelor’s degree offered by the SCST complete a series of senior assessments and create a professional portfolio.
+This component is assessed in CST 499 .